saaivignesh20/todo-react/README.md

 **App #1 - This application is part of my React learning journey.**

+## Features

+1. Add/edit/delete to-do item
+2. Mark as done
+3. Drag-and-drop (upcoming)
+4. Move completed to bottom (upcoming)
+5. Responsive design (upcoming)

+## Notes

+This application is made as a part of my React learning journey and it covers the following concepts:

+1. React app code-base creation
+2. Basic component structure
+3.  `useState()` and `useEffect()` hooks
+4. Using Props in React components
+5. Utilising local storage for saving data
+6. Custom CSS design

 ## Pre-requisites

 This application uses Yarn package manager.
 So first you'll have to install Yarn for a smoother experience.